Assam Career : Assam University Silchar Recruitment 2023

 Maximum Age Limit : 32 years

-Also Read : Assam CM describes the importance of Kalakshetra in the development of the state as it completes 26 years
+Also Read : Kareena Kapoor clueless on whether her family is celebrating Holi or something else

-Selection Procedure : A Skill Test will be held on 24-11-2023 at 11:30 a.m. in the Department of Computer Science & Engineering (CSE), Assam University, Silchar
+Selection Procedure : A Skill Test will be held on 23-11-2023 at 11:00 a.m. in the Department of Applied Science and Humanities, Assam University, Silchar

+They are to report to the venue of at 10.30 a.m. on the date of Skill Test with original certificates.

 How to apply : Candidates may send their Bio-data with relevant certificates to the email patirkhemnath@gmail.com on or before 20-11-2023.